rakeshKM/Learn-Tensorflow/_posts/2018-03-05-get-operatopnVsget_tensor_by_name.md

  Variables, constant and placeholders are nodes, aka, instantiation of OPERATIONS just like tf.mul or tf.add .
  I think they produce tensors as output, but they themselves are not tensors

+#tf.constant
 value = tf.constant(1)
 So with tf.constant you get a single operation node, and you can fetch it using sess.run("Const:0") or sess.run(value) just the most basic operation node, which contains a fixed value given when you create it

+ #tf.placeholder
  TensorFlow provides a placeholder operation that must be fed with data on execution, placeholders are operation to which you can feed a value (with the feed_dict argument in sess.run()) example 1: